QuSTEAM/.github/profile/README.md

 QuSTEAM is a nonprofit network of colleges, universities, and employers that collaborate to scale quantum information science and engineering (**QISE**) to diverse institutions to achieve a diverse workforce.
 We offer tools for evidence-based STEM education.
 QuSTEAM aims to make it easier for 2- and 4-year institutions to develop  QISE courses toward an undergraduate quantum minor.

 ## About QuSTEAM on GitHub
 QuSTEAM hosts repositories for teaching materials organized into eight courses and program-level resources.
 If you an instructor at a QuSTEAM-affiliated insitution or company and would like to access course materials via GitHub/Canvas/qBraid/Google Drive, register at [QISE Instructors and SMEs registration](https://forms.gle/NexZRYMWkhJJcnh88).
-Sample syllabi and materials are available in a public repository as well.

-Repositories:
+# Repositories:
-* QuSTEAM-Public

 * Qu0-Program-Resources